Me, Me, Me…

 What does this tell you about the mindset of recruiters that only focus on their own needs?

-I’m not going to suggest that it tells you they’re all selfish egomaniacs who always forget their mum’s birthday – but does it indicate that they don’t really have any real consideration for the candidates they’re trying to attract?
+I’m not going to suggest that it tells you that they’re all selfish egomaniacs who always forget their mum’s birthday – but does it indicate that they don’t really have any real consideration for the candidates they’re trying to attract?

 Do A-players ever respond to a list of company features and required qualifications?
 Maybe someone should ask them.